Dodge Charger (2006)

-The Dodge Charger is a full-size four-door sedan, introduced first at the 2005 North American International Auto Show and built by American automobile manufacturer Stellantis North America, a subsidiary of Stellantis.
+The sixth and seventh-generation Dodge Charger are full-size four-door sedans, first introduced at the 2005 North American International Auto Show and built by American automobile manufacturer Stellantis North America, a subsidiary of Stellantis.
 It is available in rear-wheel drive or all-wheel drive drivetrains.
 The Charger was developed to continue the Dodge Charger line with its muscle car heritage, and replaced the Dodge Intrepid as Dodge's full-size sedan.
 The seventh-generation Charger debuted for the 2011 model year.

 History

 The first Charger was a 1964 show car based on the Dodge Polara and fitted with a 426 Wedge V8 engine.
 The first production Charger, based on the Dodge Coronet, was introduced as a 1966 model.
 There were several different vehicles bearing the Charger nameplate built on three different platforms and sizes, all bearing the Charger nameplate.
 Although the name is associated with the late-1960s performance model in the Dodge range, it was also used on personal luxury coupes during the late-1970s and on front-wheel-drive subcompact hatchbacks during the 1980s.

 In 1999, Dodge introduced a new Charger R/T concept car.
 It took many styling cues from the 1960s Chargers, sharing their long nose and rearward cab, but was shorter at 187 in, compared to 203 in for the 1966 Charger.
 It was also 650 lb lighter.
 It featured a four-door sedan body design, whereas all the previous production Chargers had two doors.

 It was a return to a rear-wheel-drive sedan platform Dodge had not offered since the mid-size Dodge Diplomat had been discontinued in 1989.